Crownpeak/DXM-React-SDK/README.md

 ✨  Done in 62.61s.
 ```

-cmsify can be run multiple times as additional capabilities are added to the React project.
+The scaffolding can be run multiple times as additional capabilities are added to the React project.
 Asset data within DXM will not
 be destroyed by future runs.

 ## routes.json File Structure Example